 Turkey Veggie Tray

-Today I am sharing a very easy and customizable turkey veggie tray.
+Today I am sharing a very easy and customizable turkey vegetable tray.
 A turkey veggie tray is a fun way to get your kiddos to gobble, gobble up their vegetables!

 - Romaine Lettuce

 - Orange and Red Bell Peppers – cut into sticks

 - Cucumbers – sliced

 - Black olives